Gasoline resistant sealant contributes to safety at gas stations

-At filling stations, fuels such as diesel and petroleum are present as well as oil spills are possible.
+At filling stations, fuels such as diesel and gasoline are present as well as oil spills are possible.
 They are also subject to almost continuous traffic from heavy loaded trucks to lighter motorcycles which not only drive on the concrete, but also stop to be refueled.
-Therefore, the most important requirements for sealants for concrete at gas stations are:
+Therefore, the most important requirements for gas stations sealants are:

-- Chemical resistance: the sealant must not be affected by fuels and oil but retain its strength and sealing properties even when some fuel is spilt to the ground.
+- Chemical resistance: the sealant must not be affected by fuels and oil but retain its strength and sealing properties even when some fuel is spilled to the ground.

-- Heavy load bearing capacity: even when heavy loaded trucks stop for refueling, the sealant is not to break or crack.
+- Heavy load bearing capacity: even when heavy loaded trucks stop for refueling, the gasoline resistant sealant is not to break or crack.

 - Abrasion resistance: also abrasion resistance is of high importance as the concrete and the sealant are subject to almost continuous traffic.

-The sealants applied at gas stations are made for heavy duty as the environment is harsher than the most.
+The gasoline and diesel resistant sealants applied at gas stations are made for heavy duty as the environment is harsher than the most.
+Even though similar sealants are used for example in bridge expansion joints, the ones for gas stations must be a little more resistant.
 There are several types of sealants that are suitable for new forecourt concrete and concrete repairs.

 - Polysulfide sealant: The most resistance to fuels can be achieved with polysulfide sealants.
 These result in impermeable seals which do not degrade even in full fuel immersion.
 As they are polymer sealants, they can rather easily be modified to possess other properties such as abrasion resistance and increased load bearing capacity.

 - Epoxy polysulfide sealant: epoxy is one of the toughest resins used in sealants.
 Therefore, it is also suitable for gas stations.
-An epoxy polysulfide has increased chemical resistance.
-It is suitable also suitable for concrete repairs.
+An epoxy polysulfide has increased chemical resistance, which together with its strength makes it the toughest gasoline resistant sealant.
+It is also suitable for concrete repairs.

-- Modified silicone polymer sealant: conventional silicone sealants are known for their chemical resistance, but modified silicone polymer sealants have increased abrasion and heavy mechanical stress resistance.
+- Modified silyl polymer sealant: conventional silicone sealants are known for their chemical resistance, but modified silyl polymer sealants have increased abrasion and heavy mechanical stress resistance.

 Contact us for more information and assistance for choosing the best solution for your project.